bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_intro %}

 {% si_step Anchor positions %}
+To get a good position there are some rules of thumb for the placement of the six anchors.

+* The anchors should be evenly distributed around the flying volume and at least 2m apart.
+* The anchors should have line of site with the flying volume.
+* The anchor antenna should be placed 15cm from any wall, ceiling or metal object to avoid interfering reflections.

 In our reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.
-This allows to get good accuracy in X, Y and Z.
+This gives good accuracy in X, Y and Z.

 [Isometric drawing]
 [crazyflie_isometric_drawing]

+To
 {% endsi_step %}

-{% si_step Power the anchors %}
+{% si_step Powering the anchors %}
-Here is our reference set up.[Isometric drawing]
+The anchor can be powered in three different ways.
+They can be connected at the same time so the anchor can still be power from the skrew terminal when connecting the micro USB cable to do an update or when changing the configuration.
+All powering options can handle 5-12V and should be able to supply at least 100mA of current.

+* Micro USB.
+Good for fixed and portable setups were a external battery or power adapter is used.
+* Barrel jack.
+Good for fixed and portable setup were power adapter is used.
+* Skrew terminal.
+Good for fixed installation and for chaining.
+Cable size up to 0,5mm2.
 {% endsi_step %}

 {% si_intro Configure and verify the system %}